riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 % Issa Rice
 % 2018-07-25

+TODO: fix straight quotes/curly quotes

+TODO: for the box-arrow, probably `\Box\kern-7mu\rightarrow` is better than what I'm doing right now.

 # Introduction

 This post is a comparison of various existing decision theories, with a focus